 Why Do I Need a DAC?

-If you are already using DACs to convert a digital signal into an analogue sound, why would you need an external dedicated DAC?
+If you are already using DACs to convert a digital signal into an analog sound, why would you need an external dedicated DAC?
 The answer is that some DACs are less efficient than others.
-This means that the conversion from digital to analogue may not be as effective as higher performing dedicated DACs, which can deliver a truer presentation of the original recording.
+This means that the conversion from digital to analog may not be as effective as higher-performing dedicated DACs, which can deliver a truer presentation of the original recording.
 In short, your music may not sound as good as it could.

-This brings us to high resolution audio.
+This brings us to high-resolution audio.
 Digital music files are most commonly made with a technology called Pulse Code Modulation or PCM.
-PCM involves measuring the amplitude of the of the analogue music signal at consistent intervals.
-The amplitude is called “bit depth.”
-And the speed at which the intervals are measured is referred to as the “sample rate.”
+PCM involves measuring the amplitude of the analog music signal at consistent intervals.
+The amplitude is called “bit-depth.”
+The speed at which the intervals are measured is referred to as the “sample rate.”
 There are other technologies that measure these digits and amplitudes in different ways, but to keep things simple, let’s look at an example of a PCM file:

-A Spotify track, for example, is 16 bit 44.1kHz.
+A Spotify track, for example, is 16-bit 44.1kHz.
 This means that a sample of the music is taken a little over 44,000 times per second, while the amplitude is measured with a precision of 16 bits.
-Bust some higher resolution files, can deliver 24 bits with a sample rate of 192kHz and even higher.
+This a pretty standard measurement, used for most streaming and even during recording in studios.
+Streaming platforms like Tidal and Qobuz have hi-res files that are 24-bit 192kHz.
+This higher sample rate of 192kHz allows for more precision and detail in tracks, making it an upgrade from standard files.

-The question then becomes, how well can the DAC return the digital information to its original analogue form.
+The question then becomes: how well can the DAC return the digital information to its original analog form?

 Types of DACs

 A lot of audiophiles like to have complete control over their audio setup.
-This means they decide the music source, the type of stand alone DAC and finally, the type of amplifier that will execute the DAC’s signal.
+This means they decide the music source, the type of stand-alone DAC, and finally, the type of amplifier that will execute the DAC’s signal.
+While they are becoming less popular now, stand-alone DACs allow audiophiles to have more precise control over the audio conversion happening in their listening setup. iFi Audio has a few good stand-alone DAC options, like the Zen DAC Signature pictured below.

 DAC/Amps